F5Networks/f5-declarative-onboarding/docs/bigip-examples.rst

    Support for Traffic Groups is available in DO v1.14 and later

 This example shows how to create Traffic Groups using Declarative Onboarding 1.14 and later.
 A traffic group is a group of configuration objects on a BIG-IP which is able to float to another device in a device group in case of failure.
-For more information, see :ref:`trafficgroups` on the Clustering page, and |tgdoc|.
+For more information, see :ref:`trafficgroup` on the Clustering page, and |tgdoc|.

 See |tg| in the Schema Reference for DO usage and options.